giblet37/snipsWebAdmin/README.md

 # Starting web console

-    # alter the settings.yml file in the base directory
+    #alter the settings.yml file in the base directory
     change the MQTT settings to match as needed

-    # start
+    #start
     ./boot.sh

-    (if it doesnt start you need to change the boot.sh to bootable.. only have to do this one) chmod +x boot.sh
+    (if it doesnt start you need to change the boot.sh to bootable.. only have to do this once) chmod +x boot.sh

     then run ./boot.sh again